jankod/DigestedProteinDB/README.md

 The library provides a clean API for programmatic access to peptide data, making it ideal for integration with mass spectrometry analysis tools or custom bioinformatics pipelines.

+`create-db` - for database creation with relevant options `server` - for web server with port and database location options

+`java -jar target/DigestedProteinDB-0.1-uber.jar create-db -c -d /path/to/db_bacteria_swisprot -u /path/to/uniprot_sprot_bacteria.xml.gz -n UniprotSwot_bacteria`

+`java -jar DigestedProteinDB-.jar server --port 8080 --db-dir /path/to/db`

 ## Create database workflow

 The database is created from the uniprot .xml.gz or .xml file.
-Example class `hr.pbf.digestdb.CreateDatabaseApp` is used to create the database.
+Example class `hr.pbf.digestdb.CreateDatabase` is used to create the database.

 Steps to create the database:
 1. **Parse Uniprot Data**: Extract sequences and relevant metadata from uniprot .xml.gz database and NCBI Taxonomy.